cltl/dependency-parser-nl/README.md

-dependency-parser-nl
+#Dependency parser for Dutch#
 ====================

-Dependency parser based on Alpino and KAF/NAF as input/output
+Dependency parser based on Alpino